Images are essential for selling your solutions online.

 7. Not Being Consistent with Your Brand's Visual Identity

-Last but not least, if you want to ensure you avoid product imagery mistakes in your online presence, don't forget to choose visuals that align with your brand's visual identity.
+Last but not least, to avoid product imagery mistakes in your online presence, choose visuals that align with your brand's visual identity.

 Ultimately, consumers regularly form brand opinions based on appearances.
 Moreover, your visual identity may impact your ability to convert customers, seeing as website aesthetics directly influence purchase intent.